Scrap Happy Daffy: Reception

 Animator Eric Goldberg writes, "Despite the film's jingoistic nature, it still boasts all the hallmarks of a great Tashlin cartoon: Dynamic, stylized poses in the animation.
 Graphically styled layouts and backgrounds.
 And outrageous humor — we dissolve from the back end of a horse with a black tail to the forelock on Adolf's face; the goat is capable of doing a four-footed military goosestep.
 Scrap Happy Daffy is one of the classic World War II propaganda cartoons."

 Home media

 This cartoon was colorized in 1995, with a computer adding color to a new print of the original black and white cartoon.
 This preserved the quality of the original animation.
-However, this new colorized version was never broadcast on American television.
+However, this new colorized version, along with the full black-and-white version, was never broadcast on American television due to heavy World War II references.
 A clip of this black-and-white cartoon was shown on a documentary about World War II-era cartoons ("ToonHeads: The Wartime Cartoons") and on a documentary on Frank Tashlin on the third volume of the Looney Tunes Golden Collection.
 The full black-and-white cartoon is featured independently on the Looney Tunes Golden Collection: Volume 5 and the Looney Tunes Platinum Collection: Volume 3.

 The original black-and-white cartoon is also available as a special feature for the DVD release of the 1943 Warner Bros. movie Air Force.
 This cartoon is in the public domain.